NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 ![Might Guy](/assets/images/changelog/guy.png)

 - 5B has more lift
-- 5B(B) has an additional endlag frame on hit to prevent 5BB infinite
+- 5B(B) has one frame added to the animation to prevent 5BB infinite
 - 5BB(B)
     - Hitbox moved from elbow to hand
     - Shoulder hitbox made slightly bigger